-Many items (dance tickets, sports contributions, etc.) are available online at the Web Store through a link at www.livermorehsonline.com or by a direct link at www.livermorehs.revtrak.net.
-The web store accepts credit or debit cards with a Visa or MasterCard logo.
+Many items (dance tickets, sports contributions, etc.) are available online at the Web Store located on our homepage at livermorehigh.livermoreschools.org.
+The web store accepts all credit or debit cards with a Visa or MasterCard logo.
 If your student is blocked from purchasing in the office they will also be blocked from purchases on-line.